 The white sand lily (scient.
-Pancratium maritimum), also known as sea daffodil, amaryllis, lily of Knossos, saffron or crocus is a charming plant that overwhelms the dunes of Crete from August to October.
+Pancratium maritimum), also known as sea daffodil, amaryllis, lily of Knossos, beach saffron or beach crocus is a charming plant that overwhelms the dunes of Crete from August to October.
 Unfortunately, in recent years its population has been limited to a few beaches, due to the shrinking of its habitats.
-Thus, the lily is today considered as endangered species and is protected by Greek and international legislation.
+Thus, the lily is today protected by Greek and international legislation.

 The plant is pollinated by a hawk-moth named Agrius convolvuli.
 These insects visits the flower when the speed of the wind is under 2 m/s.
 When it's higher than that the moths does not visit the Pancratium.
 Even if the species is pollinated in an artificial way during windy weather the pollination is not effective.
 Another specific of the sand lily is that it is not receptive to its own pollen and the plant can recognize it.
 This flower can be only cross-pollinated.